KseniyaT/github-search/README.md

 ### Usage instrustion:
 1. Open Home page\
-1.1.
+i.
 Input a search request to find a repository by name, author or text in description\
-1.2.
+ii.
 Press "search" button\
-1.3.
+iii.
 As a result, upon successful processing of the request, a list of repositories that match the request will be displayed\
-1.4.
+iv.
 Choose one of them or see others by clicking on the "Next" button

 2. When you click on one of the repositories, a window will open with that repository.\
 You will see its title, as well as the name of the author and the name of the repository.\
 Below there will be a form to search for repository issues, if any.
 You can enter a keyword to search in the titles and in the body of issues.\
-2.1.
+i.
 In the list of issue cards, you can click "view issue" to open a window with a list of all the comments for that issue.\
 Or you can click on "view source" to open the issue's github in a new window

 ## Available Scripts